ezeoleaf/larry/README.md

 &nbsp;&nbsp;`larry --topic golang --time 15 --blacklist ./blacklist.txt`

-For running the bot every 60 minutes using the "contentfile" provider and JSON file for content
+For running the bot every 60 minutes using the `contentfile` provider and JSON file for content

 &nbsp;&nbsp;`larry --time 60 --provider contentfile --content-file ./content.json`

-For running the bot every 60 minutes using the "contentfile" provider to read CSV file for content and skipping the header record
+For running the bot every 60 minutes using the `contentfile` provider to read CSV file for content and skipping the header record

 &nbsp;&nbsp;`larry --time 60 --provider contentfile --content-file ./content.csv --skip-csv-header`